Guelph-Wellington's Commercial Food Waste Diversion Collective

 Be a sustainability leader.
 Reduce food waste.

-This program advances circularity in the food system while addressing the pressing issue of climate change.
+This program advances circularity in the food system for business and institutions, while addressing the pressing issue of climate change.
 It allows innovators to take a bold stand against food waste, work towards a net-zero food system, improve food security and create a more sustainable future for all.

 2